mannyrayner/C-LARA/docs/ongoing_activities.md

 Under the supervision of Alex Xiang, six five-person teams of Melbourne University computer science students are carrying out C-LARA-related projects.
 In each project, the students are reimplementing a standalone piece of functionality that was part of the previous LARA platform, with the goal of later integrating it into C-LARA.
-The projects started at the beginning of August, 2023 and will run for twelve weeks.
+The projects started at the beginning of August 2023 and are now nearly complete.

 **UniSA server**

 The current provisional deployment of C-LARA on Heroku is adequate for internal testing, but too slow for public use.
-We are deploying a faster version on a UniSA server, with the intention of going live in October/November 2023.
+We are deploying a faster version on a UniSA server, with the intention of going live in November 2023.

 **Multi-words**